RoboticImaging/Privacy_preserving_vision_w_Norm_Flows/README.md

 Adam Taras 2022
 Work done under Donald G. Dansereau as part of the Robotic Imaging Group, The University of Sydney

-This is a git repo for source code for the second half, with an aim of quantifying the privacy of our proposed methods.
+This is a git repo for source code for the second half of my thesis, with an aim of quantifying the privacy of our proposed methods.

 ### Requirements